Whaoo/ArchiCloudRNN/README.md

 ## Architecture Workflow :

-We went for a solution using an EC2 (ubuntu), the user, when he connects to the IP adress of the EC2 (or using a custom webdomain redirecting to the IP) he arrives on the homepage of the solution.
+We went for a solution using an EC2 (ubuntu), the user, when he connects to the IP address of the EC2 (or using a custom webdomain redirecting to the IP) he arrives on the homepage of the solution.

 - He is asked to select an image of a scan he want to test.
 - He selects the attacks he want to tryout and the number of defense he wants to test.